 Sea Chart of Andrea Benincasa

-The Sea Chart of Andrea Benincasa originated ca. 1508 in Ancona, Italy and primarily shows the Mediterranean and surrounding regions, including the appropriately-colored Red Sea.
-Recorded in six different colors and adorned with elements of gold leaf, it is a wonderful specimen from the genesis of the science of cartography during the Italian Renaissance.
-Important mercantile cities like Venice are depicted with small cityscapes and contemporary leaders are shown enthroned in foreign lands on the margins of the map, which also features mountains, rivers, and numerous flags.
-The sheer richness of its adornment indicates that the map was created as a luxury item for display in the home of a wealthy nobleman or merchant rather than being designed as a practical navigational chart for sailors, but nonetheless represents the contemporary state of geographic knowledge.
+The Sea Chart of Andrea Benincasa originated ca. 1508 in Ancona, Italy and primarily shows the Mediterranean and surrounding regions, including the Red Sea, which is colored to match its name.
+Recorded in six different colors and adorned with elements of gold leaf, it is a wonderful specimen from the genesis of the science of modern cartography during the Italian Renaissance.
+Important mercantile cities like Venice are depicted with small cityscapes, while massive mountain ranges rise up in the north and south, next to which powerful contemporary rulers are enthroned.
+The land masses are traversed by a network of vein-like rivers, and dozens of small, colorful flags mark the countless settlements in the political landscape of the time.
+The sheer richness of its adornment indicates that the map was created as a luxury item for display in the home of a wealthy nobleman or merchant rather than being designed as a practical navigational chart for sailors but nonetheless represents the contemporary state of geographic knowledge.

 Sea Chart of Andrea Benincasa